dannyvaks/reflection_agent_education/readme.md

 - API for programmatic integration
 - Interactive code execution after each question with basic sandboxing
 - Automatic code feedback using the Reflexion agent and grading with average score
+- Friendly visual feedback for code submissions with an overall score summary

 ## Methodology and Architecture